architect/arc.codes.next/src/docs/en/guides/tutorials/code-sharing-across-functions.md

 The `src/views` folder is a special location that allows you to include code for each of your HTTP functions with a GET route.
 Continuing with our `/src/shared` example we will include a layout template that your HTTP functions can use.

-1. Modify the `.arc` file to match the following:
+1. Modify the `app.arc` file to match the following:

 ```md
 @app